Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Introduction

+Since many real networks have SF structures with power-law exponents $2 < \gamma < 3$, we extend the previous studies (orange area in Figure \ref{fig:relationship}) \cite{Chujyo2023OptimalRobustness, kawato2025larger} to randomized SF networks with tunable exponents (blue area in Figure \ref{fig:relationship}).
 The remainder of this paper is organized as follows.
 In section \ref{sec:methodology}, we describe the calculation methods for the robustness and the lengths of the shortest loops.
 In section \ref{sec:results}, we show the numerical results on the relation among the power-law exponent $\gamma$, the lengths of the shortest loops, and the robustness of connectivity.
 In section \ref{sec:conclusion}, we conclude that our findings for randomized SF networks with tunable exponents $2<\gamma\leq4$ are consistent with previous results in the wide class of randomized networks \cite{Chujyo2023OptimalRobustness, kawato2025larger}, as summarized in Figure ~\ref{fig:relationship}.
 We also provide a brief discussion for future research directions.